jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 how to measure sleep duration: test_duration_w_hours
 #############################################################################

-This is part 1 of 5 where the challenge is to create a :ref:`function<functions>` that calculates the difference between 2 given timestamps
+This is part 1 of 5 where the challenge is to make a :ref:`function<functions>` that calculates the difference between 2 given timestamps

 ----